peterkhayes/functional-matrix/README.md

 # Functional Matrix

 An easy-to-use library for working with two-dimensional arrays and matrices.
-Most functional and array methods are implemented here, including `each`, `map`, `reduce`, `push`, `pop`, `slice`, and `concat`.
-Standard numerical methods, such as matrix multiplication and determinants, are also included, along with some commonly used matrices, such as identity and rotation.
+Most functional and array methods are implemented here, including `each`, `map`, `reduce`, `zipWith`, `every`, `push`, `pop`, `slice`, and `concat`.
+Standard numerical methods, such as `multiply` and `determinant`, are also included, along with some common examples, like the identity and 2d-rotation matrices.

+Functional Matrix is fully tested and throws clear error messages to aid in your debugging.

 ## Usage